-This toolkit will provide you with information on how you, your family and your community can get involved in the development of a Nibi Declaration of the Anishinaabe of Treaty #3.
+This Toolkit will provide you with information on how you, your family and your community can support the Nibi Declaration of the Anishinaabe of Treaty #3.

 The Grand Council Treaty #3 (GCT3) Women's Council suggested that there should be a Treaty #3 Nibi Declaration.